frankjinn/NematodeRecognition/README.md

 # NematodeRecognition
-## Model using MobileNet from Google to eventually recognize and count the number of nematodes on a petri dish.
+Model using MobileNet from Google to recognize and count the number of nematodes on a petri dish from either a photo or a live video feed.

 Milestones:
 1. Completed prototype image capture using waterbottle, face, and catpin.